One Huge Reason Why Medical Product Victims Never Hire Legal Counsel

 You’re not a student of the law.
 You lack the education to go to trial or fight for a settlement.
-You are probably also not equipped to understand what games insurance companies might play to reduce your settlement claim or otherwise trick you into giving up rights.
+You are not equipped to understand what games insurance companies might play to reduce your settlement claim or otherwise trick you into giving up your rights.

 But you are still not taking action.
 The question is: why?

-It’s a question worth dwelling on, because a lot of injured people who would otherwise benefit hugely from talking to a good attorney never do.
-They suffer for years, if not for decades, because of this simple lack of communication.
+It’s a question worth dwelling on, because a lot of injured people who would otherwise benefit hugely from talking to a good attorney, never do.
+They suffer for years, if not decades, because of a simple lack of communication.

-So why don’t all injured people in North Carolina and elsewhere consult with attorneys?
+So why don’t all injured people in North Carolina consult with law firms?

-The answer probably has to do with our cultural conditioning.
+The answer has to do with our cultural conditioning.
 When you think about who you are, certain attributes and descriptors come to mind.
-For instance, you might think of yourself as “independent” or “someone who doesn’t like lawyers” or something like that.
+For instance, you might think of yourself as “independent” or “someone who doesn’t like lawyers.”

-verbalized or philosophies of self.
-If you really look logically at a situation, the tradeoffs are ridiculously imbalanced.
-By calling a lawyer, you would have to temporarily challenge an idiosyncratic (and probably not very logically taut) notion that you are “not someone who works with lawyers.”
-But the payoff can mean hundreds of thousands of dollars and much more clarity and happiness for the rest of your life.
+We subconsciously make decisions based on these deeply held, but never verbalized, philosophies of ourselves.
+If you look logically at a situation, the tradeoffs are ridiculously imbalanced.
+By calling a law firm, you would have to temporarily challenge an idiosyncratic (and probably not very logically taut) notion that you are “not someone who works with lawyers.”
+But the payoff can mean hundreds of thousands of dollars and more clarity and happiness for the rest of your life.
 Meanwhile, if you fail to dig up and challenge beliefs that are holding you back from getting help, the consequences could be dire.